 I’d offer a slightly different take on your division.
 To me, there are two types of advisors:

-The person who wants to invest your money for you, take a % of your invested assets each year, and for whom the financial planning is ancillary.
+- The person who wants to invest your money for you takes a % of your invested assets each year, and for whom the financial planning is ancillary.
 The financial planning is a loss leader for the assets under management fee that he will get every year from you.
-There’s a big discussion going on in the financial planning industry about the role of financial planning as it relates to getting people to invest their assets with the financial planners.
+There’s a big discussion going on in the financial planning industry about the role of financial planning as it relates to getting people to invest their assets with financial planners.
 The planning runs from “invest your money with me!
 Goodbye!” which you’ll get at any of the strip mall “financial advisory” firms (you can probably figure out the names of the firms to whom I refer).
 They’re giddy when you buy 5.9% front loaded mutual funds and then pay 1-2% of your assets each year on the back end.
-The other end of the gamut are the firms who will still take some percentage of your assets under management each year, but will go through an entire financial planning process with you, covering estate planning, tax planning, financial management, and the like, minus teaching you about investing, since that’s what they want you to think they can do better.
+The other end of the gamut are the firms who will still take some percentage of your assets under management each year but will go through an entire financial planning process with you, covering estate planning, tax planning, financial management, and the like, minus teaching you about investing, since that’s what they want you to think they can do better.

-The person who won’t manage your money and will do the entire gamut of financial planning, to include teaching you how to invest your own money.
+- The person who won’t manage your money and will do the entire gamut of financial planning, including teaching you how to invest your own money.
 This is what I do, so I have an obvious bias, which I’ll explain shortly.
 In general, these people either don’t want to deal with the hassle of the regulatory requirements associated with having a broker-dealer relationship and investing your money for you (which is not insignificant) or they don’t feel like managing someone else’s money is in the best interest of their clients.

 I fall into the latter of the latter categories.
 There are few of us out there (I feel like a wizard in Middle Earth – strange and rare) because, honestly, there’s just not a lot of money in it.
 An average engagement with me will cost around $2k (give or take), and even though I’m a lot cheaper than someone who’s charging a percentage of assets under management, due to cost deferral and the fact that Monkey Brain doesn’t have to ever stroke a check for the services, it’s easy to pretend that the costs aren’t there and that I’m actually more expensive than the investment advisor who’s charging you that percentage of your assets that he “manages.”
 Therefore, there are few people who a) have the strong convictions about what they do like I have, and b) have the financial wherewithal to have a comparatively low income from what they do (which I do, thanks to both my own prudence and to selling a company), since this route is not as lucrative as taking 1% of their client’s money every year.
 My goal is to teach my clients what they need to know, and then, unless they just want a check up, or their life circumstances change (“you mean Bill Gates was my illegitimate uncle and I’m inheriting everything from him?!?”), they shouldn’t need to come back.